 The quality of the program will be measured by an independent group of diverse experts using national best practice indicators such as teacher/student interactions, the learning environment, curriculum, and teacher and staff qualifications.
 The results will be public and every program will be able to access funding to improve quality.

-Q: For how will this new sales tax be in place?
+Q: For how long will this new sales tax be in place?

 Q: I’ve heard people say this is basically a voucher program.
 Is it?